Common-Ground-DAO/public-data/README.md

 Please check [the list of affected Universal Profile addresses](airdrops/0001/universal_profile_addresses.md) and update your claim address accordingly.

+### Hats community Airdrop

+We found irregularities in the Hats community airdrop, as someone claimed all the remaining (free) public role NFTs (>300).
+As a result, we flagged this airdrop for now, and the published token amounts (2025-08-20) do not include these tokens.
+We know that some of the 334 claiming users are real (at least 11), and we're working on a solution for them.

 ## And what now?

 Starting with the token distribution, the Common Ground Community will offer exclusive roles for $CG holders, which will grant access to special chats, events and information.
 There, we will plan the next steps in decentralizing our governance together with you, our early believers and community contributors.